timb-machine-mirrors/pfuntner-toys/doc/capture.md

 Elapsed time: 0:00:00.110389s

 $
+$ capture python -c 'import getpass; print repr(getpass.getpass("Enter a string> "))' Enter a string>
+2019-05-08 08:13:48.956318 +0:00:04.634819 stdout "'foobar'"
+Elapsed time: 0:00:04.635743s

+$
 ```

 ## Notes

 - The options for `capture` must appear before the command and arguments.
 If you try to place them after the command, the option is assumed to pertain to the command, not `capture`.
+- Note that some output is not trapped by the script.
+For instance, I believe the Python `getpass.getpass()` option writes directly to `/dev/tty` rather than writing to stdout which might be redirected somewhere.